47 The American Sign Language and English Secondary School: History

 It was established in 1908 and was originally P.S.
 47.

 In 1998 the school was placed directly under the control of the NYC schools chancellor, and it was to begin teaching American sign language before teaching the English language.
 This made JHS 47 to be the first school in the United States to designate itself as an ASL language school.
 Despite its name at the time stating "junior high school", it actually served pre-kindergarten to the 10th grade.
 In 1998 the school announced it would serve up to grade 12, adding 25-40 students.
 By 1998 it served infants up to age 21.
 Martin Florsheim became the first deaf principal of the school.

-In 2000 Florsheim attempted to move 35 teachers who were not having fluency in ASL out of his school and take in 35 who had ASL proficiency but the teacher's union opposed the move.
+In 2000 Florsheim attempted to move 35 teachers who did not have fluency in ASL out of his school and take in 35 who had ASL proficiency but the teachers' union opposed the move.

-In 2002 its name changed to "47" The American Sign Language and English School.
+In 2002, its name changed to "47" The American Sign Language and English School.
 On February 1, 2005 Joel Klein, the chancellor of the school district, divided it into a K-8 and high school for budget reasons.

-In 2010 the Department of Education proposed moving students from the Clinton School for Artists and Writers into the deaf schools building.
+In 2010, the Department of Education proposed moving students from the Clinton School for Artists and Writers into the deaf schools building.
 This caused controversy over community members who feared this would disrupt the deaf environment.